CharleyMo/CharleyMo/README.md

 - 👋 Hi, I’m @CharleyMo
 - 👀 I’m a business leader in Data & Analytics
-- 🌱 I’m currently exploring Data Engineering
+- 🌱 I’m currently exploring GitHub
 - 💞️ I’m looking to collaborate with the data community
 - 📫 How to reach me ...
 - 😄 Pronouns: ...